History of the District of Columbia Fire and Emergency Medical Services Department: Ambulance maintenance controversy

 Maintenance problems with DCFEMS ambulances were known to the department as early as 2011.
 In July 2012, widespread failure of ambulance air conditioning units became common.
 A D.C.
 Inspector General's report in March 2013 clearly identified the problem, and reported it to Mayor Gray and to the D.C.
 City Council.

 In April 2013, Ellerbe faced questions about the department's maintenance of its ambulance fleet.
 When asked if the fleet was ready for Washington's hot summer, Ellerbe said the department was proactively inspecting all air conditioning units and fixing those with problems.
 "I'm confident in our equipment and I'm confident in our personnel," he said.

 Little was done about the ambulance maintenance problem, however, and it created significant problems in summer 2013.
-Air conditioning in 22 of the city's 94 ambulances broke down in June 2013.Noble, Andrea.
-"July Heat Wave Too Hot For Ambulances".
-The Washington Times.
-August 8, 2013.
+Air conditioning in 22 of the city's 94 ambulances broke down in June 2013.
 To provide adequate coverage at events at the Verizon Center and at Nationals Park (home of Major League Baseball's Washington Nationals), DCFEMS hired two private companies (American Medical Response and Lifestar Ambulance Service).
 The cost of the outsourcing could not be estimated.
 Deputy Mayor for Public Safety Paul Quander said there was no emergency, and that the city would spend several weeks evaluating the situation first.
 During the weekend of July 19–21, only 37 ambulances were available—forcing DCFEMS to send 16 ambulances for repair at the District of Columbia Department of Public Works and another six to the District of Columbia Water and Sewer Authority.
 DCFEMS announced on July 23, 2013, that it had hired an auditor at the cost of $180,000 to examine its fleet maintenance practices, and that the delivery of 13 new ambulances in August would alleviate the problem with breakdowns.

 In July 2013, the ambulance repair problem worsened.
 More than two-thirds of the entire ambulance fleet (67 vehicles) needed repair of some kind between July 19 and July 26.
 Of these, 22 ambulances needed repairs twice.
 Fourteen ambulances were still out of service as of August 7.
 DCFEMS admitted that it had spent $50,000 so far on outsourcing, and the city admitted that it had asked George Washington University Hospital to help it meet needs.
 (The hospital agreed to do so at no cost, because it had a "mutual aid" agreement with the city.)
 Once more, Deputy Mayor Quander said there was no emergency, and that several more weeks of evaluation would be needed.
 Chief Ellerbe also told the press that delivery of the 13 expected ambulances was delayed for unspecified reasons.
 However, he also said the city might purchase as many as 33 new ambulances.
 But firefighters' union president Ed Smith said he believed DCFEMS did not have an equipment replacement schedule, and the city kept getting caught by surprised when vehicles wore out.